WILD SHEEP FOUNDATION Alberta Bylaws

 6.8 The members of a committee may meet and adjourn as they think proper.

-6.9 A Director who may be absent temporarily from Alberta may send or deliver to the address, email address or cellphone number of the Secretary of the Society a waiver of notice, which may be by letter, facsimile, email or text, of any meeting of the Directors and may, at any time, withdraw the waiver, and until the waiver is withdrawn;
+6.9 A Director who may be absent temporarily from Alberta may send or deliver to the address of the Society a waiver of notice, which may be by letter, telegram, telex, or cable, of any meeting of the Directors and may, at any time, withdraw the waiver, and until the waiver is withdrawn;

 (a) No notice of meetings of Directors shall be sent to that director; and